World tour of Ulysses S. Grant: Ireland, Marseille, Alexandria, India

 The Grant party visit Amber Palace in Rajasthan, India.

-On January 2, 1879, Grant concluded his European tour in Ireland visiting Dublin, Belfast, and Derry.
+On January 2, 1879, Grant concluded his European tour in Ireland visiting Dublin, Belfast and Derry.
 For the first time during the tour, Grant encountered protests, as Irish newspapers criticized Grant for not accepting a Fenian delegation advocating Irish independence, while Grant was president in 1876.

+Grant visited County Tyrone to view his Ulster-Scots ancestral home in Dergenagh, which is now known as Grant Ancestral Homestead, and operates as a museum.
+His great-grandfather John Simpson lived in Dergenagh in a farmhouse until he emigrated to the U.S in 1760.

 Up to this point, the tour was not intended as a world tour.
 However, when Grant's son, Buck, offered him $60,000 to use as he needed, the tour took on world proportions.
 In January 1879 Grant continued in what was now a world tour.
 Accordingly, there were changes in Grant's touring party, with the arrival of Grant's son Fred, and former navy secretary and good friend Adolph Borie.

 From Queenstown, the Grants left by private ship, sailing into the Mediterranean and stopping at Marseille.
 From there, they embarked on a seven-day journey aboard the French steamer, Labourdonnais across the Mediterranean and came to anchor outside the harbor of Alexandria on the evening of January 29.
 Their brief visit was without any grand reception, which suited Grant fine.
 They departed Egypt by train overland to the northern mouth of the Suez Canal and sailed on through to India.

 By March 1879 Grant had received many letters inquiring about a possible third bid for the presidency upon returning home.
 Many of the letters advised him to take his time on the tour, where its coverage would help him in this prospect and where he would not have to contend with reporters' questions.
 Grant remarked to Badeau that "almost every letter I get from the states ... ask me to remain absent.
 They have designs for me which I do not contemplate for myself."
 At this time Grant realized that he had had enough of political life and had no desire to return to its stress-filled ordeals.
 At the same time, it disturbed him greatly to learn of the mounting influence of Southern Democrats in Congress, while he once again feared for the welfare of African Americans in the South.
 However, that summer in Paris Grant had met with Blanche Bruce of Mississippi who informed the New York Times that he believed that Grant would indeed entertain a third bid for the presidency out of a sense of duty.
 (Note: Grant ultimately did attempt to run for a third bid but fell short of a majority vote to get the nomination. i.e. 399 votes for Garfield, 306 for Grant.)